anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **RAID (redundant array of independent disks):** A method of taking multiple physical disks and combining them into one large virtual disk

-Restoration procedures: A recovery process and process needs to be tested regularly that is documented and accessible so that anyone with the right access can restore operation when needed
+**Restoration procedures**: A recovery process and process needs to be tested regularly that is documented and accessible so that anyone with the right access can restore operation when needed

 Risk assessment: Allows you to prioritize certain aspects of the organization that are more at risk if